-The sacroiliac joint, or SI joint, is located in the pelvis, linking the iliac bone (pelvis) to the sacrum (lowest part of the spine above the tailbone).
-This joint transfers weight and forces between your upper body and legs.
+The sacroiliac joint, or SI joint, links the iliac bone (pelvis) to the sacrum (lowest part of the spine above the tailbone).
+This joint transfers weight and force between your upper body and legs.
 It is an essential component of shock absorption.
 The SI joint works with other parts of the hip to keep movements like walking and running from impacting the spine.

-The SI joint is stabilized by a network of ligaments and muscles, which also limit motion.
-The normal sacroiliac joint has a small range of motion of approximately 2-4 mm of movement in any direction.
 Like any other joint in the body, the sacroiliac (SI) joint can degenerate from overuse or underuse.
 It can also injure the supportive network of muscles and ligaments that keep it stabilized.
-When this happens, people can feel pain in their buttock and sometimes even well above their buttock.
+When this happens, pain can be felt in the buttock and sometimes even well above the hip.
 This is especially true with lifting, running, walking, or even sleeping on the involved side.

 This source of pain can be caused by either too much movement or too little movement.
-When caused by too much movement, the pain is typically felt in the lower back and/or hip and may radiate into the groin area.
-When caused by too little movement, the pain is typically felt on one side of the low back or buttocks, and can radiate down the leg.
+Symptoms typically involve pain that is felt in the lower back and/or the hip and may radiate into the groin area.
+When caused by too little movement, the pain is typically felt on one side of the low back or buttocks and can radiate down the leg.
 The pain usually remains above the knee, but at times pain can extend to the ankle or foot.